 We marry business/legal/IP in a business driven environment.

-Our service delivery model challenges old established models and deliver IP services to clients in a more bespoke/agile way, both in terms of how we engage and how we service/charge clients.
+Our service delivery model challenges old established models and deliver business legal consulting focused IP services to clients in a bespoke/agile way, both in terms of how we engage and how we service/charge clients.

 We want to spend time to know the clients, how they operate and solve their real issues practically, commercially and more importantly, time/cost efficiently.
 We are more than mere third party service providers.
+Consider us your in-house virtual team.
 We want to grow with our clients.
-The mission, put simply, is to be able to put some fun back into the work we do and to be outside the box, and deliver real practical commercial value with costs and time efficiency.

 It’s time to change the old narrative.
 Afterall, “threat is the change that you’re not leading”.